Maxsash/Coursera-embedded/Week 4/README.md

 Author - Yash Shrivastava

-Repository created for the completion of Week 1 Application Assignment of 'Introduction to Embedded Systems Software and Development" on Coursera.
+Repository created for the completion of Final Assessment of 'Introduction to Embedded Systems Software and Development" on Coursera.

-The print_statistics() function prints out all the requirements for the projects.
-In addition to the functions required for the projects, a swap function is implemented as well for help with sorting.
+Usage:

+$make build : will compile and link the program.
+The output file will not display anything.

+OPTIONAL FLAGS:

+MODE=-DCOURSE1 : This will switch the required compile time switch in main.c

+PRINT=-DVERBOSE : This will switch the required compile time switch in stats.c (print_array)